Xia-learnstocode/playing-with-git/README.md

 ### Check Status

-- Check the status of the files in your git directory, whether they've been added, staged or commited: `git status`
+- Check the status of the files in your git directory (added, staged or commited): `git status`
+- Show a list of all comits made to a repository: `git log`

 ## Pushing & Pulling Files to GitHub